-Investment properties are interests in land and buildings held to earn rental income and/or for capital appreciation, rather than for use in the production or supply of goods or services; or for administrative purposes; or for sale in the ordinary course of business.
+Investment properties are interests in land and buildings held to earn rental income and/or for capital appreciation.
 Such properties are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are stated at fair value, which reflects market conditions at the end of the reporting period.
 Gains or losses arising from changes in the fair values of investment properties are included in the consolidated income statement in the year in which they arise.